 God desires us to overcome our human nature and grow, but we tend to place major hurdles in the way of accomplishing this.
-This series of Bible Studies examines these impediments to overcoming.
+Here are impediments to overcoming.

 Many have a love-hate relationship with mercy: They love to receive it, but hate to give it!
 Here is why we should lean toward mercy in all our judgments.